-password

-(STRING) specifies the remote system password you want to encrypt.
-The encrypted form of this password is returned by ENCRYPT and should be stored in a file for use later on the CONNECT command.
+password (STRING) specifies the remote system password you want to encrypt.
+The encrypted form of this password is returned by ENCRYPT and should be stored in a file for later use with the CONNECT command.
 You may leave this parameter off the command line and be prompted for it.